Joel-Shin/devblog/_posts/2023-02-25-rearrange-number.md

 Look broader and think the next step while you are doing the current step.

+"Ye cannot see the wood for the trees." - John Heywood

 ---

 ## Effects of this puzzle